ilkkamaksy/data-compression-algos/documentation/usermanual.md

 `./gradlew run`

+You can use it with the text files and compressed files in the TestData folder.

 ### Compressing a file

 Select a file to compress by first clicking "open a file...".
 Then choose to encode with either LZW or Huffman.